H-1B Visa Requirements and Application Process

 For all H1B cap-subject petitions, a separate registration application is required.
 This must be done for each potential worker.
 If the electronic registration application is selected, petitioners can then submit Form I-129.
 Previously, petitioners had to be submit the I-129 every year, even without knowing whether their petition was chosen.

 The U.S. government introduced an electronic registration requirement for the H-1B cap-subject process.
-As of 2025 the registration fee is $215 (subject to change).
+For the FY 2026 H-1B cap season, USCIS set the H-1B cap registration fee at $215 (subject to change).
+Employers should verify the applicable fee for each cap season on USCIS.gov.
 In addition, a newly introduced one-time fee of $100,000 for certain new H-1B petitions has been announced (effective September 21 2025).
 Employers should confirm the current fee schedule at USCIS.gov.
 A registration will not be considered submitted unless the fee is rendered.

 After registration (if required) and selection,